In Northwest Arkansas & thinking about replacing your furnace? Read on.

 Tips for saving money

-Although not as expensive as an A/C, replacing a furnace is still a large investment.
+Although not as expensive as an A/C, installing a new furnace is still a large investment.
 The good news is that it's an investment you can save a substantial amount of money on, if you do it right.
 Here are some no-brainer ways to save:

 2. Think hard on repair vs replacement.
-A lot of people get stuck in the nasty predicament of having to choose between an expensive repair for an aging system and making an even larger investment in a new system.
+A lot of people get stuck in the nasty predicament of having to choose between an expensive repair for an aging furnace and making an even larger investment in a new unit.
 The most important thing to consider is the age of your furnace.
-The average furnace in the United States lasts 22 years so if your furnace is anywhere close to that age, you should strongly consider replacement.
-If not, repairing your current unit is probably the the way to go.
-Keep in mind that if your system is "builder grade" (was installed with the house), there's a good chance it's going to last quite a few years less than average.
+The average furnace in the United States lasts 22 years according to the U.S. Department of Energy so if your furnace is anywhere close to that age, replacement is probably something you should think hard about.
+If it's not, repairing your current unit is likely the way to go.

 Our most recent Google reviews: